jaraco/pip-run/README.rst

 ``pip-run`` is not intended to solve production dependency management, but does aim to address the other, one-off scenarios around dependency management:

+- running scripts with dependencies
 - trials and experiments
 - build setup
 - test runners
-- just in time script running
 - interactive development
 - bug triage